 Since this is an out-and-back hike, simply re-trace your steps back to your car at the campground.

 Once you reach the trail sign, there is a vault toilet about 60 steps away on the right.
 Bring hand sanitizer.
 It’s just a toilet.
 There is no sink or hand soap.

-If you arrive at the Little Fort Campground and can’t find the trailhead or you decide this trail isn’t for you, there is still an opportunity to see the views from atop the fire tower.
+If you arrive at the campground and can’t find the trailhead or you decide this trail isn’t for you, there is an opportunity to savor the views from the fire tower.

 Here’s what you do.
 Turn your car around to exit the campground.
 When you reach Woodstock Tower Road at the exit, turn left.